sjtaylor-9/LHCb-D0-asymmetry/README.md

 # Measuring the Production Asymmetry between $D^0$ and  $\bar{D}^0$ mesons due to proton-proton collisions at the LHCb
 This project is aimed to calculating the production asymmetry of the $D^0$ meson.
 This is done in differents regions of the phase space spanned by the transverse momentum ($p_T$) and pseudorapidity ($\eta$) of the $D^0$ meson.
 This is the current version (7th December) of the code and the predominent focus has been to implement a binned fit in order to increase run time speeds by 2-3 orders of magnitude.
 This repository will be updated throughout the next 5 months.
-Currently, only the binned fit is functioning.
 The project was done in collaboration with Laxman Seelan.

 In this repository there are the necessary tools in order to:
  - Make a selection of the events given a certain criteria,